sematext/docs/docs/logs/mappings-templates.md

 title: Mappings and Templates
 description: Field mappings and index template supported by Sematext Cloud

-Every log event that you ship to Sematext Logs has its structure - it is divided into fields.
-Each field can have a [type](/logs/field-types/), for example [string](/logs/field-types/#string), [date](/logs/field-types/#date), or [integer](/logs/field-types/#integerlong).
-It can even be an object holding structured data.
-We do everything we can to ensure that your log event field types are inferred correctly.
-However, you may also want to set field types explicitly.

-To do that you can create templates and configure mapping via Sematext's [Elasticsearch-compatible API](/logs/index-events-via-elasticsearch-api/) as shown below.
+To adjust structure of your data in Sematext Logs you can create templates and configure mapping via Sematext's [Elasticsearch-compatible API](/logs/index-events-via-elasticsearch-api/) as shown below.

 ## Index Templates
 Logs are stored in an index in Sematext.
 Each Logs App has its own index and its own, independent log event structure.
 A template provides information about the structure - fields and their types - of log events in a given App and its underlying index.
 Every time an index is created all the defined templates are used to pre-create the fields with their types in such index.
 It is no different in Sematext Logs.
 By defining a template you provide information on what fields and types you expect in your data.